Insights

 Most importantly, it did not earn my trust.

-If your main concern is iPhone message risk, Joey is being built around the problem I could not solve with Bark: understanding conversations in context, not flooding parents with isolated risk pings.
+If your main concern is iPhone message safety, Joey is being built around a problem I struggled with when testing Bark: understanding conversations in context rather than overwhelming parents with isolated risk alerts.

 See Joey's iPhone monitoring approach